ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 bandwidth.
 We didn't want them to block on each submission.
 We said, "Okay, we need asynchronous completion of these buffers coming back from the devices."
-And there is a Linux kernel API that's called asynchronous I/O and we said "Oh, wouldn't it be great if we could just use that."
-So it is a software engineering problem to find the right standard Linux kernel interfaces to try to replace this ugly ioctl.
+And there is a Linux kernel API that's called asynchronous I/O and we said "Oh, wouldn't it be great if we could just use that?"
+So it is a software engineering problem to find the right standard Linux kernel interfaces to try to replace this ugly `ioctl`.

 So the problem that we ran into was technical debt.
 It turns out that at the time, the asynchronous I/O interface was only used by Oracle.
 And it was used in a very specific way.
 They would only write block-sized chunks and they would never try to cancel those reads or writes.
 But the problem with USB devices is that if the USB device stops responding, you have to cancel the buffer you submitted to it.
-Otherwise you leak the buffer in the kernel.
+Otherwise, you leak the buffer in the kernel.
 We needed to be able to use cancellation with asynchronous I/O, but cancellation with asynchronous I/O was completely broken.
 So basically We had set up this nice big software engineering effort and it turned out technical debt stopped us